 Developed by CABI, with support from its global development consortium, the Invasive Species Compendium (ISC) provides detailed coverage of invasive species threatening livelihoods and the environment worldwide.
 It is fully and freely accessible, and designed to support the work of everyone faced with mitigating the negative effects of invasive species around the world.

-Content is derived from over two thousand factsheets that were compiled and peer-reviewed by experts, thousands of other factsheets, and incorporating existing compilations of knowledge and research on invasive species.
+Content is derived from over 10,000 datasheets with more than 2,000 datasheets compiled and peer-reviewed by experts, and incorporating existing compilations of knowledge and research on invasive species.
 It offers extensive global coverage of invasive species from all taxonomic groups and ecosystems (excluding human pathogens), with fast and easy navigation between texts, images, maps, other data and bibliographic records.

 You can download a pdf of our Invasive Species Compendium leaflet here in English or in Latin American Spanish.